ProCode-Software/proicons/site/src/docs/packages/webfont.md

 :::

 ## Caveats
+- Like all icon fonts, icons may have a lower quality or be misaligned
-- There is no tree-shaking
+- There is no tree-shaking, all fonts and icons will be imported
 - Icon strokes cannot be customized

+These features are available in the [ProIcons HTML](html-api) package